EXPLORING NATURE WITH CHILDREN

-For this study, we collected seeds and leaves from the yard.
+For this study, we next collected seeds and leaves from the yard.

 I hope this helps inspire you with some Fall related Preschool activities!
-I sure love this precious time home with my kiddos.
+I sure love this precious time spent at home with my kiddos.
 Finally, here is our Before and After homeschool space.

 I’m also super passionate about health and wellness.
 Please read all about that here!